Last Updated on 01/13/2021 by FilipiKnow

 Filipino families in poor communities who are registered with PhilHealth either as sponsored or indigent members enjoy exemption from PhilHealth contribution payment.
 Their contributions are paid for by another person, their LGU, a government agency like the DSWD, or a private organization.

-How much is the monthly contribution for PhilHealth?
+How much is the monthly contribution to PhilHealth in 2021?

-1. PhilHealth contribution table for employees and employers.
+1. PhilHealth contribution table in 2021 for employees and employers.

-The monthly contribution for employees earning Php 10,000 and below is fixed at Php 275.
-Those earning Php 40,000 or higher have a fixed monthly contribution of Php 1,100.
+The monthly contribution for employees earning Php 10,000 and below is fixed at Php 350.
+Meanwhile, those earning Php 70,000 and above have a fixed monthly contribution of Php 2,450.

 Here’s a sample computation for an employee with a salary of Php 25,000: